ABOUT DAPHNE GOTTLIEB

 Daphne Gottlieb stitches together the ivory tower and the gutter just using her tongue.

 Daphne is the winner of the Acker Award for Excellence in the Avant-Garde, the Audre Lorde Award for Poetry, the Firecracker Alternative Book Award, and is a five-time finalist for the Lambda Literary Award.
-She lives in San Francisco, where she is frequently seen with her three-pound, toothless, humpback chihuahua, Doomsday Honeymoon, nestled in her arms.
+She lives in San Francisco.